 Most people answer this dilemma by turning back to reliance on their own common sense, as adolescents often do, with disastrous results.
 The other option is to make decisions based on some internalized source of authority, such as following our conscience, our “still small voice,” “heart,” our “soul purpose,” “divine will,” dharma, karma, or our intuition.
 These are not the same, and it is important to understand what they are and what they are not.

 The problem with all these notions is that their meanings are externally given.
-Dharma is defined by Hinduism or Buddhism; the Way of Tao is defined by Lao Tzu and his followers; “grace” by Christian tradition; our soul purpose and karma are defined either by scripture, a medium or our own interpretations of our dreams, visions and life experiences.
+Dharma is defined by Hinduism or Buddhism; the Way of Tao is defined by Lao Tzu and his followers; “grace” by Christian tradition; our soul purpose and karma are defined either by scripture, a medium or channeler, or our own interpretations of our dreams, visions and life experiences.
 There is a place for all of this on the road of life; such beliefs were vital at certain points in my own growth and so they may well be in yours.
 However, history is full of the disastrous consequences of people living their lives following what they believe to be divine will, soul purpose and karma.
 What dictator or leader has not gone to war under the banner of God’s will?
 What parent has not spanked or yelled at their child for his or her own good?
+Who has not looked back on their lives and rationalized their stupidity, exploitation, and addictions as part of their “soul purpose?”

-If I want you to do something am I more likely to get you to do it if I tell you to do it or if I find golden tablets on which God has written what He has told you what He wants you to do?
+If I want you to do something am I more likely to get you to do it if I tell you to do it, or if I find golden tablets on which God has written what He wants you to do?
 If I am a Hebrew priest, scribe or prophet, am I more likely to get your obedience if I write, “You should…” or if I write, “And I, God Almighty, command..?”
-If you want your children or employees to do something, are you more likely to succeed if you order them to do it or if you tell them that God will reward them if they do so and punish them eternally if they do not?
+If you want your children or employees to do something, are you more likely to succeed if you order them to do it, or if you tell them that God will reward them if they do so and punish them eternally if they do not?

-Therefore, you are wise to be extremely cautious in your acceptance and use of the above category of internalized authority.
+Therefore, you are wise to be extremely cautious in your acceptance and use of the above category of internalized authority, whether it comes from conscience, God, dharma or soul.
 Its prescription for happiness is not your own, although you may think it is.
-You simply do not remember when and how you made it part of your identity because the process happened when you were young and without attention being called to it.
-Once you have made cultural assumptions of dharma, God’s will and karma your own, you became a slave to those who created and use that particular mythology.
+You simply do not remember when and how you internalized these belief systems and made them parts of your identity, because the process happened when you were young and without attention being called to it.
+Once you have made cultural assumptions of dharma, God’s will, karma, and soul your own, you became a slave to those who created and use that particular mythology.
 That system of thought, with its strengths and limitations, will make your decisions for you.
 Instead of realizing your dreams you will follow theirs and call them your own.

 Problems With Relying Solely On Intuition